Göttingen Campus Postdoc Committee

 - acquiring transferable skills which are sought by many employers and can go on your CV

 The main commitment is contributing ideas at our friendly meeting once a month.
 Meetings are in English, last approximately one hour, and are usually conducted via zoom.
-There is also attendance in person when possible at events (e.g., Postdoc Socials or Postdoc Support and Information Fairs).
+There is also attendance when possible at events (e.g., Postdoc Socials or Postdoc Support and Information Fairs).

 Linh Dang